Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Experimental setup and methodology

 \subsection{Absolute PDE}

 The absolute PDE was measured for a range of wavelengths, angles of incidence and overvoltages.
-Using the adjustable pinhole of the optical collimator, the beam spot was kept sufficiently small to be entirely contained within the active area of the device, except where otherwise noted in angular PDE measurements.
-For each SiPM the absolute responsivity $R_{SiPM}$ was calculated by measuring the light induced photocurrent on the SiPM and calibrated diode, as shown in equation \ref{eq:responsivity}.
+Using the adjustable pinhole of the optical collimator, the beam spot ($\leq$ 2~mm) was contained within the active area of the devices, except where otherwise noted.
+From pulse-counting rates, the light intensity was assessed too weak to cause saturation or non-linearity in device response.
+For each SiPM the absolute responsivity $R_{SiPM}$ was calculated by measuring the light induced photocurrent on the SiPM and the calibrated diode, as shown in equation \ref{eq:responsivity}.
 Dark current was subtracted for measurements performed at warmer temperatures.

 Linear responsivity is then converted to photon detection efficiency using equation \ref{eq:responsivitytoPDE}: